All Episodes

 I don't know how to describe this.

-This is a bunch of people in a recording studio going over scripts, playing guitars, putting masks on their faces, as Al Gore seeks to get the 18 to 34 audience.
+It's a bunch of people in a recording studio going over scripts, playing guitars, putting masks on their faces, as Al Gore seeks to get the 18 to 34 audience.

-Uh Gore and his fellow investors envision current TV as a sounding board for young people, a step beyond traditional notions of interactivity.
+Gore and his fellow investors envision current TV as a sounding board for young people, a step beyond traditional notions of interactivity.

 They want viewers to contribute much of the network's content now that quality video equipment is widely available.

-Oh, well, that's gonna work.
+Oh, well, that's going to work.

 A TV network where the inmates run the asylum.

-Based on material previewed on the website, current at first glance, seems like a hipper, more irreverent version of traditional TV magazines.
+Based on material previewed on the website, current, at first glance, seems like a hipper, more irreverent version of traditional TV magazines.

 Most of its programming will be in pods, roughly two to seven minutes long, covering topics like jobs, technology, spirituality, and current events.

-An internet like on-screen progress bar will show the pod's length.
+An internet-like on-screen progress bar will show the pod's length.

-Its uh short films include a profile of a hang glider and a piece on working in a fish market.
+Its short films include a profile of a hang glider and a piece on working in a fish market.

-One contributor talked about what it was like to have his phone number on a hacked internet list of Paris Hilton cell phone contacts, saying that dealing with curiosity seekers are like hosting your own radio call-in show.
+One contributor talked about what it was like to have his phone number on a hacked internet list of Paris Hilton cell phone contexts, saying that dealing with curiosity seekers are like hosting your own radio call-in show.

-So even on Al Gore's TV network, the people who contribute to it talk about the excitement of being on radio, as opposed to being on his television network.
+So even on Al Gore's TV network, the people who contribute to it talk about the excitement of being on radio as opposed to being on his television network.

 Who wants to watch the seventh clone of a different network?